-No other factors are leading to stiffness of apparatus does not exist (if not to take into account, for example, physical fatigue, especially the left arm).
+No other factors leading to stiffness of apparatus do not exist (if not taken into account, for example, physical fatigue, especially in the left arm).
 These factors, of course, are closely interlinked, and their division into major and minor factors makes no sense.
 Another thing is the leading factor.
-This one, in our opinion, is the fourth, since it determines the reliability of the control activities and as a result, accuracy of execution.
+This one, in our opinion, is the fourth, since it determines the reliability of the control activities and as a result, the accuracy of execution.
 You can control the wrong fingering or wrong coordination, but you can not function properly uncontrollably.
 In this case, it refers to the principle of unity of consciousness and activity.

 Violation of this unity leads to disruption of operations.
 In other words – if the brain follows fingers, then the body becomes stiff.
 So, the ease and freedom of action in a particular tempo is a consequence of the ease and freedom of thought (consciousness).
 Backbreaking tempo creates stiffness in the mind, in the mental activity (internal stiffness), which, in turn, causes stiffness in the body (external constraint), and as a result – restraint.
 In this regard, special attention should be paid to the process of changing the stress and relaxation of muscles, since this also depends on the state of the performing apparatus.